johngage/voteA/content/shortguide/journalismnbc.md

 #### Update: 29 Oct 2019
 ## Pages to read
 The condensed version of this site.
 Ten minute read.
+The growing Table of Contents shows how this site continues to add new data sets, new news and election websites, and new data analysis templates.
+The eight pages below focus on immediate actions to build election data journalism.

 Page | Summary
 :--- | :---